 The Company also continues to improve the customer experience at its retail stores.
-Over the past three years, the Company has added three Inspire stores, providing customers with an elevated shopping experience focused on innovative fresh food concepts, a breadth of assortment and food-focused customer service, bringing the total number of Inspire stores to 44.
+Over the past three years, the Company has renovated 48 Market division stores, providing customers with an elevated shopping experience focused on innovative fresh food concepts, a breadth of assortment and food-focused customer service.
 Discount focused stores have been refreshed by bringing a wider selection of organics and healthier alternatives to value focused shoppers.
-Expanded multicultural offerings and the expansion of the T&T banner to a total of 29 stores has greatly increased the Company's multicultural offerings.
-In addition, the Company has increased the number of Shoppers Drug Mart stores with a BeautyBOUTIQUE by Shoppers Drug Mart department to 445, which includes 26 enhanced-format BeautyBOUTIQUE by Shoppers Drug Mart locations, a market-leading destination for cosmetics and beauty products in Canada.
+Expanded multicultural offerings and the expansion of the T&T banner to a total of 31 stores has greatly increased the Company's multicultural offerings.
+In addition, there are 449 Shoppers Drug Mart stores with a BeautyBOUTIQUE by Shoppers Drug Mart department, which includes 26 enhanced-format BeautyBOUTIQUE by Shoppers Drug Mart locations, a market-leading destination for cosmetics and beauty products in Canada.